 Residency Programme

-Residents have access to all studios and workshop facilities throughout their stay.
-Accommodation is available on-site, in up to four double rooms at The Motor House itself, and with additional off-site accommodation for larger groups or longer placements.
+Residents have full access to all studios and workshop facilities throughout their stay.
+The Motor House offers up to four double rooms on-site, with additional off-site accommodation available for larger cohorts or extended placements, and with a wide variety of catering options to suit all needs and schedules.

 Arts and cultural organisations in our region

-The Auckland Project - A flagship cultural and regeneration initiative in Bishop Auckland itself, encompassing the Mining Art Gallery, the Spanish Gallery, Faith Museum, Auckland Castle and Auckland Park, together representing one of the most ambitious cultural projects in England.
+The Auckland Project - A flagship cultural and regeneration initiative in Bishop Auckland itself, encompassing the Spanish Gallery, the Mining Art Gallery, Faith Museum, Auckland Castle, and Auckland Park, together representing one of the most ambitious cultural projects in England.

 Yorkshire Sculpture Park - An internationally renowned open-air gallery and indoor spaces set within 500 acres of 18th-century parkland in West Bretton, housing major works by Henry Moore, Barbara Hepworth, James Turrell and many others.